openturns/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

 let us consider a family :math:`\left\{\pi^{(i)}_j, j \in \Nset\right\}` of orthonormal polynomials with respect to :math:`f_{Z_i}` where :math:`j` represents the degree of the polynomial :math:`\pi^{(i)}_j`.
-By hypothesis, the polynomials are orthonormal, which implies:
+By hypothesis, the polynomials are orthonormal:

 .. math::
     :label: 3.010cinq